30 Facts We Never Knew About Pandas

 Image Source: National Geographic Kids

-When it comes to chowin' down, adult pandas are serious contenders.
-We're talkin' 'bout an ability to eat up to 38 pounds of bamboo in a single day.
-Yeah, you heard right—38 pounds!
-That's a whole lotta green they're puttin' away.
+When it comes to chowing down, adult pandas are serious contenders.
+We're talking about an ability to eat up to 38 pounds of bamboo in a single day!
 You might wonder how they manage to eat so much.
-Well, they dedicate a lot of their awake time to feastin', practically makin' eating their full-time job.
-They gotta put in the work to get all the nutrients they need from their low-calorie bamboo diet.
+Well, they dedicate a lot of their awake time to feasting, practically making eating their full-time job.

 6. Bear Cousins